thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 ## Overview

-ThingsBoard allows you to provide Single Sign On functionality for your customers and automatically create tenant, customers or subcustomers using external access management platforms, that supports OAuth 2.0 protocol.
+ThingsBoard allows you to provide Single Sign On functionality for your customers and automatically create tenant, customers or subcustomers using external user management platforms, that supports OAuth 2.0 protocol.
 As an example of these platforms: [Google](https://developers.google.com/identity/protocols/oauth2/openid-connect), [Okta](https://www.okta.com/), [Auth0](https://auth0.com/) etc.

 ## OAuth 2.0 authentication flow

 ThingsBoard supports the Authorization Code grant type to exchange an authorization code for an access token.
 Once user returns to the ThingsBoard client via redirect URL, the platform will get the authorization code from the URL and use it to request an access token from external user management platform.
-Using [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper) or [custom mapper](/docs/user-guide/oauth-2-support/#custom-mapper) external user object will be converted from external system into ThingsBoard internal user and then regular ThingsBoard authorization flow will happen.
+Using [basic mapper](/docs/user-guide/oauth-2-support/#basic-mapper) or [custom mapper](/docs/user-guide/oauth-2-support/#custom-mapper) external user info object will be converted from external platform into ThingsBoard internal OAuth 2.0 user and then regular ThingsBoard authorization flow will happen.

 ## Scenario description